Written by

 How to fix bash: cd: too many arguments and zsh: cd: string not in pwd:?

-As discussed above, the Unix Shell recognizes there is more than one argument in your directory with special characters and spaces, so it failed to switch to the directory.
-Facing such a case, you're recommended to keep reading and this article will present you with four easy solutions to get make cd function properly.
+As discussed above, the Unix Shell recognizes there is more than one argument in your directory with special characters and spaces, so it fails to switch to the directory.
+Facing such a case, you're recommended to keep reading and this article will present you with four easy solutions to make cd function properly.

 Solution 1: Wrap the name of the directory in double quotes